CodeF0x/LMSA/README.md

 ## License

 LMSA is released under the [MIT License](LICENSE.md).
-Feel free to use, modify, and distribute the code as per the license terms.
+Feel free to use, modify, and distribute the code as per the license terms